 These are some of the earliest stomping grounds for Colorado legends like Layton Kor, Dick Bird, Dallas Jackson, Cleve McCarty, Larry Dalke, Pat Ament, Jeff Lowe, Jim Erickson, Steve Wunsch, Kevin Donald, Charlie Fowler, Duncan Ferguson, Kyle Copeland, Dan Hare, Mike Brooks, Richard Rossiter, and others.

+The low part of this wall does include some moderately popular bouldering and traversing.
 Note, if anyone has particularly good base digital photos for rendering a topo for this page, please let me know

 Once you enter Eldorado Canyon State Park, you will hopefully find parking within 200 yards in one of two areas.
 Park.
 Walk uphill to the obvious bridge across South Boulder Creek.
 Cross the bridge.
 Look up & right.
 Follow the trail to the SW face

 Mountain Project's determination of some of the classic, most popular, highest rated routes for The Wind Tower: